 As all keen gardeners know, it’s not always easy getting those damn plant to grow.
-Indeed, sometimes it feels like no matter what you do, you can never quite achieve the growth you expected, maybe its that godforsaken azalea that just wont flower as well as it did in its first year.
+Sometimes it feels like no matter what you do, you can never quite achieve the growth you expected.
 The good news is that no matter how bad things may seem, there are always things you can do that’ll push things in the right direction.
 It’s just that sometimes you’ll need to dig a little deeper.

-For example, did you know that the pH level of your soil can greatly influence how healthy your plants can grow?
-It could be that you’re trying to grow a particular plant in soil that it’s just not suitable for.
+For example, did you know that the pH level of your soil can significantly influence how healthy your plants can grow?
+It could be that you’re trying to develop a particular plant in soil that it’s just not suitable for.
 Understanding what type of soil you have, therefore, can do wonders for the overall health of your garden.

 Of course, many of us are not scientists: we’re not able to take a sample of soil into our home laboratories and figure things out.
 Thankfully, there’s an option that makes the process straightforward: a soil testing kit.
-They’re easy to use and understand; all you need to do is invest in one, and it won’t be long before you have some valuable knowledge about your garden’s soil.
+They’re easy to use and understand, buy one and it won’t be long before you have some valuable knowledge about your garden’s soil.

 Best pH Soil Testing Kit